Phunkyio/vrchat-selfie-hero/README.md

 1. Drag the prefab into your Armature.
 2. Include both animations in your Custom Animation Override.
+3. Disable the camera game object and its camera component.

 Changelog:
+05/02/2018
+- modified readme

 04/02/2018
 - added instructions